OstapHEP/ostap/ostap/fitting/README.md

 - [rootfit.py](roofit.py): *head* module for varioud decorations of `RooFit`-objects
-   - [variables.py](variables.py) -  collections of decorations for `RooAbsReal`, `RooRealVar` and related clases, e.g. trivial math-operations  (`ValueWithError` as return value) and other useful methods and properties and useful context manager `SETVAR` to preserve the value of `RooRealVar`
+   - [variables.py](variables.py) -  collections of decorations for `RooAbsReal`, `RooRealVar` and related clases:
+      - trivial math-operations  (`ValueWithError` as return value)
+      - other useful methods and properties
+      - useful context manager `SETVAR` to preserve the value of `RooRealVar`
 ```python
 var + 1.0
 var - 2.1